-This participatory course will focus on the diagnostic wax up and assist the participant in making the transition from the design phase to the clinical application of a proposed treatment plan in simple to complex cases.
+This 3-day participatory course will focus on the advantages of the diagnostic wax up and assist the participant in making the transition from the design phase to the clinical application of a proposed treatment plan in simple to complex cases.

-- Less stress and greater predictability when preparing indirect restorations by improved ability to visualize the end result
+- Less stress and greater predictability when preparing indirect restorations by improved ability to visualize the result.

-- Improved ability to carve and shape provisional restorations
+- Improved ability to carve and shape provisional and direct composite restorations.

 - Learn to apply the esthetic components of the proposed treatment plan via a diagnostic wax up.